TOPLLab/WARDuino/tests/integration/README.md

-# WARDuino tests
+# WARDuino integration tests

+This folder contains all the integration tests for the WARDuino virtual machine.

 ## Core spec tests

+The `core` folder contains the list of official WebAssembly core specification tests.
-The list of WebAssembly core spec tests in the `core` folder which succeed and those who fail:
+The following list keeps track of which tests succeed and which fail:

 - [ ] address.wast
 - [ ] call.wast